11 Of The Coolest Things and People To Have Ever Come Out of Sweden

 If trends continue as they have for the past several years, odds are that you are reading this article on a mobile device.
 Apple is one of the biggest reasons for the boom of smartphones, but there were two companies that previously held a near monopoly on the mobile phone market for nearly a decade.

-Starting in 1999, Nokia and Ericsson were two Swedish mobile phone manufacturers that dominated the space.
+Starting in 1999, Nokia (founded by a Finnish-Swede) and Ericsson (a Swedish company) were two mobile phone manufacturers that dominated the space.
 If you owned a cell phone in that 10-year span, there’s a good chance it was either a Nokia or Ericsson phone.
 Despite their current popularity, Apple can’t even come close to boasting such a feat.

 Lauded as one of the greatest directors to have lived, Ingmar Bergman was a Swedish film director born in Uppsala, Sweden.
 Most known for winning multiple Academy Awards for films such as The Virgin Spring,Through a Glass Darkly, andFanny and Alexdander, Bergman is still considered to be a wildly influential director.